Consultation and Engagement – Relationship overview

-The Taskforce plans to form a small number of specific purpose advisory groups to provide detailed technical input to the work of the Taskforce and enable particular issues to be explored in depth. .
-The results will be fed into the Taskforce s considerations.
+The Taskforce has formed a small number of specific purpose advisory groups to provide detailed technical input to the work of the Taskforce and enable particular issues to be explored in depth.
+The results will be fed into the Taskforce's considerations.

-The Taskforce plans to sponsor several roundtables to access expertise, tap specialist skills and gain practical insights to inform strategy development, from the aged care and other sectors, together with the wider community.
+In February and March 2018 the Taskforce sponsored several roundtables to access expertise, tap specialist skills and gain practical insights to inform strategy development, from the aged care and other sectors, together with the wider community:

-Summit 1: The first summit is to provide an early opportunity for the wide range of interests in the workforce to contribute to shaping thinking about an industry driven strategy.
+Summit 1: Was held on 4 December 2017 and provided an early opportunity for the wide range of interests in the workforce to contribute to shaping thinking about an industry driven strategy.